CasioWave/tcview-thermal-camera-python/README.md

 # tcview-thermal-camera-python

+Please head on over to [the new repo](https://github.com/CasioWave/thermal-camera-python) for a better implementation!
+I will be archiving this repository.

 # NOTE (20-01-2025)
 I will be archiving this repository soon - the calibration and software are not up to my liking (or use case, which is mostly physics experimentation).
 I will be carrying over the work to [here](https://github.com/CasioWave/topdon-tc001-python) from now on.
 I will be starting from scratch there.
 Hopefully, the software will be ready soon.
 Thanks!